 Provisions expressly mentioned in the judgment/order text.

-Notice of disease is required where a worker in an establishment contracts a disease specified in the Third Schedule to the Code.
-The employer must forthwith send notice, electronically or by speed post, to the Inspector-cum-Facilitator or Chief Inspector-cum-Facilitator in the prescribed form, giving particulars of the employer, establishment, patient, disease, date of detection, qualified medical practitioner, and whether the case has been reported to the Medical Officer.
-A qualified medical practitioner must also forthwith report in writing to the Chief Inspector-cum-Facilitator when attending a person employed in the establishment who is or is believed to be suffering from such disease.
+Employer notification is required when a worker contracts a disease specified in the Third Schedule to the Code.
+The employer must promptly send notice, electronically or by speed post, to the Inspector-cum-Facilitator or Chief Inspector-cum-Facilitator with prescribed particulars of the employer, establishment, patient, disease, medical practitioner, and whether the case has been reported to the Medical Officer.
+A qualified medical practitioner must also promptly report in writing to the Chief Inspector-cum-Facilitator when a person employed in an establishment is, or is believed to be, suffering from such a disease.

 Full Summary is available for active users!